balena-io/balena-cli/doc/cli.markdown

 #### VALUE

-variable value; if omitted, use value from CLI's environment
+variable value; if omitted, use value from this process' environment

 ### Options